microchip-pic-avr-examples/avr64du32-keypad-mplab-mcc/README.md

 ### Key Handling

+A simple state machine is called every 5 ms to handle key presses in this application.
+The 5 ms delay is used to debounce the SW0 input.

+- On POR, the state machine starts in the `NOT_PRESSED` state.
 Every 5 ms, the buttons are polled to see if they are pressed.
-If a button is pressed, the MCU
+If a button is pressed, key down event(s) are loaded into a report and queued for send.
+The key press state machine advances to the `PRESSED` state.

+- In the `PRESSED` state, the application clears the key down events and queues the now empty report for send.
+This is required, as the computer will assume the button is pressed until told otherwise.
+The state machine advances to the `HELD_WAIT` state after queueing the data.

+- The application waits in `HELD_WAIT` state until all of the keys are released.
+Once the keys are all released, the state machine returns to the `NOT_PRESSED` state.

-### Operation
+## Operation

 The buttons of the 2x2 Click perform the following actions: